Change of college

 - Transfer students are not eligible to apply for change of college into engineering

-- Apply no later than your fourth semester of college enrollment, (Fall Program for Freshman and Berkeley Global Edge an apply in their 5th semester).
+- Apply no later than March 1 of your 4th semester of college enrollment (Fall Program for Freshman and Berkeley Global Edge can apply in their 5th semester).

 - IEOR applicants must complete two letter-graded math courses at Berkeley to be eligible to apply.
 This two-course requirement cannot be met with AP, IB or A-Level exam scores.

 - If applying in the third semester, have completed or have in progress the first half of the Reading and Composition requirement (R&C “A”), and the program planning form must indicate second half (R & C “B”) will be completed no later than the fourth semester.

 - If applying in the fourth semester, completed the first half of the Reading and Composition requirement, and the second half (R&C “B”) must be completed or in progress that term.